koding/koding/go/src/koding/kontrol/api/Readme.md

 Currently kontrold is controlling the following resources of Koding:

 * workers: A worker is a process that is communicating directly via the kontrold server.
-* proxies: A proxy is an entity needed for load balancing of `proxy-handler`.
+* proxies: A proxy is an entity needed for load balancing of `fujin` proxy-handler.
-Proxy-handler is basically a reverse proxy that get all the url routes information via kontrold.
+Fujin is basically a reverse proxy that get all the url routes information via kontrold.

 ## Workers